zevv/npeg/README.md

 as is was before the operator was started, including the state of the captures.
 This means that any captures made inside a `&` and `!` block also are discarted.
-It is possible however to capture the contents of a non-consuming block with a code block capture, as these are _always_ executed, even the the parser state is rolled back afterwards.
+It is possible however to capture the contents of a non-consuming block with a code block capture, as these are _always_ executed, even when the parser state is rolled back afterwards.